ifood/ifood-backend-advanced-test/README.md

-# iFood Backend Advanced Test
+# iMood - Moods for any weather

-Create a micro-service able to accept RESTful requests receiving as parameter either city name or lat long coordinates and returns a playlist (only track names is fine) suggestion according to the current temperature.
+**iMood** is a service able to accept RESTful requests receiving as parameter either city or coordinates (latitude, longitude) and returns you a playlist according to the current temperature of that location, guaranteeing you songs that match the mood of the weather!

-## Business rules
+## Running

-* If temperature (celcius) is above 30 degrees, suggest tracks for party
-* In case temperature is between 15 and 30 degrees, suggest pop music tracks
-* If it's a bit chilly (between 10 and 14 degrees), suggest rock music tracks
-* Otherwise, if it's freezing outside, suggests classical music tracks
+### .jar file
+In the docker folder, you'll find the _file imood.jar_.
+You may run the command `java -jar imood.jar` in that folder to start the application.

+### docker-compose
+If you have docker-compose installed, in the docker folder you can just run the command `docker-compose up` to create a docker container and start the application.

-## Hints
+## End-Points

-You can make usage of OpenWeatherMaps API (https://openweathermap.org) to fetch temperature data and Spotify (https://developer.spotify.com) to suggest the tracks as part of the playlist.
+The application starts up on _port 8080_.

+* Request `localhost:8080/mood/{city_name}` to get a playlist according to the city especified.
+* Request `localhost:8080/mood/{latitude}/{longitude}` to get a playlist according to the city coordinates.

-## Non functional requirements
+## Details

-As this service will be a worldwide success, it must be prepared to be fault tolerant, responsive and resilient.

-Use whatever language, tools and frameworks you feel comfortable to, and briefly elaborate on your solution, architecture details, choice of patterns and frameworks.

-Also, make it easy to deploy/run your service(s) locally (consider using some container/vm solution for this).
-Once done, share your code with us.
+The weather information was gathered using the *OpenWeather API* (https://openweathermap.org) and the songs where fetched from *Spotify API* (https://developer.spotify.com/documentation/web-api).
+The project uses maven and was built using primarily SpringBoot and SpringMVC.
+SpringCloud was used as well for the OAuth2 authentication (requested by Spotify) and the declarative syntax for REST clients (Feign).
+Lombok was also used to simplify Getters, Setters and Constructors writing.